-Defining a guard zone or a target tracking zone
+Defining a guard zone

-1. Ensure that the cursor is not active.
+- 1. Ensure that the cursor is not active

-- 2. Activate the menu, select guard zone or target tracking, then select one of the zones. - Select the shape for the zone.
-The adjustment options depend on the zone shape. - Select Adjust to define the settings for the zone.
+- 2. Activate the menu, select Guard zones, then select one of the guard zones

+- 3. Select the shape for the zone

+- The adjustment options depend on the guard zone shape

+- Select Adjust to define the settings for the guard zone.
 The values can be set from the menu or by dragging on the radar panel.

-A: Bearing, relative to the vessel heading
+- A: Bearing, relative to the vessel heading

-B: Depth
+- B: Depth

-C: Range, relative to vessel center
+- C: Range, relative to vessel center

-D: Width
+- D: Width

+- 5. Select the save option to save your settings.